giligen/InnerSourcePatterns/30-day-warranty.md

   of loyalty can complicate resolution of this problem.
 - There is a natural aversion to taking responsibility for code not written by oneself.
-- Contributed needs to be heavily rewritten before being accepted into the codebase.
+- Contributed code needs to be heavily rewritten before being accepted into the codebase.
 - There is the fear of the contributors not being available for support with fixing bugs after the time on contribution.